teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 This section of the handbook explains how we set goals and ensure that everyone gets the right feedback to help them achieve those goals.
 The OKR process applies to everyone in the company, including team members in their first year.

-This is a new approach that we’re introducing for a trial from April 2016 to November 2016.
+This is a new approach that we’re introducing for a trial period.

 # The basics of goal setting

 Everyone will be setting themselves clear goals each quarter.

-These are called your objectives and key results (OKRs) - what you will achieve in this quarter to help your pod - both to help the company achieve its quarterly business goals and to help you achieve your personal and professional goals.
+These are called your objectives and key results (OKRs) - what you will achieve in this quarter to help the company achieve its quarterly business goals and to help you achieve your personal and professional goals.

 ##How are goals set?